araobp/blender-3d/README.md

 - [My original human body 3D model](./human_body)
 - [Tips](./tips)

+## 3D model viewer

+Part of the models in this repo can be viewed via this [3D model viewer](gltf/viewer.html).

 ## Excavator 3D model "PC120_IK.blend"

 Use "IK_BUCKET_POSITON" and "IK_BUCKET_ROTATION" bones for moving and rotating the bucket.